We’ve Set the Standard in Drag Chain for Over 40 Years

 The CDM chain is the industry standard and cannot only be found in our conveyors, but inside the conveyors of many well-known conveyor manufacturers.
 Like you, these manufacturers know that putting the best chain inside the box means that the conveyor will provide the hassle-free results tough industry demands.

-Inside Every CDM En-Masse Conveyor is Our Chain
+Our Chain is Inside Every CDM En-Masse Conveyor

 Our chain is unlike any other; rugged, durable, strong, engineered to last.
 Our exclusive formula balances chemistry, micro structure and heat treating to make it extremely dependable in all types of operating environments.
 The reliability is in the design, the proof is in the longevity.